 Five year survival rates for local and node positive breast cancers

-During the 1980’s the mortality rates from breast cancer for White Women and African American women was about the same, but since 2000, African American women have an approximately 32% higher death rate from breast cancer.
+During the 1980s the mortality rates for white women and African American women was about the same.
+However, since 2000, African American women have an approximately 32% higher death rate from breast cancer.